Trust Deed Scotland

 Your advisor will discuss this with you, and if necessary, any equity arrangements will be organised before entering into a Trust Deed.

-When your agreed Trust Deed term has been complete, your Trustee will issue you with a letter of discharge and you will then be formally discharged from your Trust Deed.
+When your agreed Trust Deed term has been completed, your Trustee will issue you with a letter of discharge and you will then be formally discharged from your Trust Deed.

 Trust Deeds typically lasts for 48 months but it may be extended by a year if you want to protect your assets such as your home and car.